 I happily eat it by itself by the spoonful.

 Pin This Recipe

 - 16 ounces honey roasted or lightly salted roasted peanuts

-- 12 to 15 gingersnap-style cookies (Speculoos cookies, Trader Joe's Bistro Bisuits, Biscoff Cookies, Keebler Gingersnaps, Cinnamon Graham Crackers, Kinnikinnick Ginger Snap Cookies, or similar)
+- 13 gingersnap-style cookies (Speculoos cookies, Trader Joe's Bistro Bisuits, Biscoff Cookies, Keebler Gingersnaps, Cinnamon Graham Crackers, Kinnikinnick Ginger Snap Cookies, or similar)

 - 1 tablespoon ground cinnamon, or to taste

-- 1 heaping cup+ white chocolate chips (or 6 to 8 ounces diced white chocolate, or vegan white chocolate chips)
+- 1 cup white chocolate chips (or 6 to 8 ounces diced white chocolate, or vegan white chocolate chips)